dapphub/k-dss/src/dss.md

 # Vat

 The `Vat` stores the core dai, CDP, and collateral state, and tracks the system's accounting invariants.
 The `Vat` is where all dai is created and destroyed.
-Its methods cannot be called directly, but only through interfaces like [Pit](#pit) and [Vow](#vow).
+The `Vat` provides `frob`: the core interface for interacting with CDPs.

 ## Specification of behaviours